 I was reading through the latest quarterly home price report from the National Association of Realtors yesterday and stumbled upon an interesting nugget.

 It might seem obvious, but it’s worth pointing out to prospective home buyers who might be lacking in the income department.

-Allow me to explain, using the NAR’s latest Metropolitan Median Area Prices and Affordability and Housing Affordability Index release.
+Allow me to explain, using the NAR’s latest Metropolitan Median Area Prices and Affordability and Housing Affordability Index release (Q2 2020).

-For the record, the pace slowed a bit as the median price in the fourth quarter of 2015 was 6.7% higher than it was during the fourth quarter of 2014.
+For the record, the pace slowed a bit as the median price in the first quarter of 2020 was 7.7% higher than it was during the first quarter of 2019.

 Still, we continue to see healthy (maybe too healthy) home price growth and it’s probably going to keep rising, which should make it more difficult for some would-be buyers to purchase homes due to DTI restrictions.

 Yes, mortgage lenders limit what you can afford based on your income, but there’s a way around this if you happen to have money in the bank (or a relative willing to gift you money for a down payment).

 Ultimately, the more you put down, the smaller your loan amount will be.
 And the smaller your loan amount, the less income you’ll need to qualify for a mortgage.

 In the report, NAR highlighted the fact that affordability improved in the second quarter compared to the second quarter of 2019 because of lower mortgage rates.

 But that might not continue to be the case if home prices keep surging higher and interest rates stay relatively flat.